 - All Other Compensation includes the value of enhanced group life insurance and enhanced medical benefits, Company contributions to the group RRSP, and Company matching contributions to the Company's Employee Share Ownership Plan.
 Perquisite values are not reported if they do not exceed the lesser of 10% of salary or \$50,000.
-Mr. McCreadie received relocation expenses and housing allowance, including taxes, of \$345,288 for fiscal 2023. - Amount includes \$750,000 paid to Mr. McCreadie under the CIO Fund Performance Incentive Plan for the three-year period ending November 30, 2023. - Amount represents combined grant to Mr. McCreadie of DSUs of \$1,500,000 granted on February 2, 2021 and RSUs of \$83,400 granted for fiscal 2021.

-Amount includes a one-time payment of \$1,390,000 during fiscal 2023 and a one-time \$1,100,000 RSU award to be granted on February 1, 2024 to Mr. Lawrence with respect to incentive entitlements he had to forfeit upon resigning from his former employer. - Amount for 2022 includes a one-time cash payment for a sign-on bonus of \$427,500 and a \$1,050,000 RSU award granted to Mr. Lawrence with respect to incentive entitlements he had to forfeit upon resigning from his former employer. - Effective September 29, 2022 AGF increased Ms. Quinn's annual compensation by \$180,000 during the term of her appointment as interim Chief Financial Officer.
-Ms. Quinn received additional compensation of \$136,385 for her interim role from December 1, 2022 to September 1, 2023.
+Mr. McCreadie received relocation expenses and housing allowance, including taxes, of \$322,789 for fiscal 2024.
+Fiscal 2023 amounts have been updated and include perquisite value provided to Mr. McCreadie including the relocation expenses and housing allowance, including taxes, of \$345,289 reported in the Annual Information Form for fiscal 2023. - (3) Amount includes \$426,667 paid to Mr. McCreadie under the CIO Fund Performance Incentive Plan for fiscal 2024. - 4) Amount includes \$750,000 paid to Mr. McCreadie under the CIO Fund Performance Incentive Plan for the three-year period ending November 30, 2023. - (5) Amount includes a one-time \$200,000 RSU award granted on January 30, 2025 to Mr. Lawrence with respect to incentive entitlements he had to forfeit upon resigning from his former employer. - (6) Amount for 2023 includes a one-time payment of \$1,390,000 during fiscal 2023 and a one-time \$1,100,000 RSU award granted on February 1, 2024 to Mr. Lawrence with respect to incentive entitlements he had to forfeit upon resigning from his former employer. - (7) Amount for 2022 includes a one-time cash payment for a sign-on bonus of \$427,500 and a \$1,050,000 RSU award granted to Mr. Lawrence with respect to incentive entitlements he had to forfeit upon resigning from his former employer.